goldexrobot/core.integration.backend/README.md

 | dashboard | Cell is occupied/freed by staff members (on-bot system dashboard) |
 | other | For custom UI flows |

-### UI methods
+### Named proxy methods (UI methods)

-UI methods are custom named callbacks and available to call directly from the UI.
+Proxy methods are custom named callbacks (name-to-endpoint bindings) and available to call directly from the UI.

-In this case Goldex backend acts as secure proxy, for instance to authenticate a machine on business backend side.
+In this case Goldex backend acts as secure proxy between the robot and business backend (initially UI doesn't have an identity and can't be verified by the business backend side).

 For instance, let's assume you defined a method `auth` in Goldex dashboard and bound it to `https://example.com/bot/auth`.